JelleKomrij/Build-your-own-security-cam/macOS/readme.md

 ```
 cd ~/esp
 ```
-2. Letâ€™s copy the example blink project to our esp project folder by typing the following command:
+2. Let's copy the example blink project to our esp project folder by typing the following command:
 ```
 cp -r $IDF_PATH/examples/peripherals/ledc .
 ```